A/B Testing Guide 2019

 - How do I choose the best A/B testing solution for me?

-The first section, ‘What is A/B testing‘, provides definitions for the technical jargon and background information on A/B testing.
-The second section, ‘Risks and Benefits‘, addresses common concerns and misconceptions surrounding website optimization.
-It also contains a list of webpage features commonly selected for testing.
+We have divided our 2019 guide into four sections.
+The first section, ‘What is A/B testing‘, provides definitions, explanations and background.
+The second section, ‘Risks and Benefits‘, addresses common concerns and misconceptions.
 Section three, ‘How to do A/B testing‘, gives a five-step plan to performing your own A/B tests.
 It also describes the best tools available for different A/B testing needs.
-The final section, ‘Ideas and Advice‘ contains hints, tips and advice for getting the most out of your tests.
+The Conclusion contains hints, tips and advice for getting the most out of your tests.

 A/B Testing involves two versions of a single webpage.
 Version A is the currently used version (the ‘Control‘), while Version B is the modified page (the ‘Treatment‘).
 By running both pages simultaneously, their performance data can be easily compared.